ConstanceNwaigwe/Sweet-Eats-Bakery/README.md

 **_Description_**

-- A website that gives users programming advice and programming memes.
+- A website for a fake bakery.
+Users can view menu items and book a table.

 ---

 **_Getting Started_**
 - Git Clone branch
-- cd into advice-and-meme
+- cd into bakery
 - run npm start
 - View page in http://localhost:3000